 Watch the trailer for the video.

-DVDs featuring the complete video series can be purchased ($35.00 CDN) from the University of Waterloo Book Store.
+DVDs featuring the complete video series are available for purchase ($35.00 CDN).
 Please contact us for details.

 Date created: 2014